AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 non-negative integers, we drop a leading blank if the type is numeric, or has an Integer_Literal or Real_Literal aspect.

-As exemplified, the value of simple identifiers, more complex names, or expressions can all be inserted with { ... }.
+As exemplified, values defined by simple identifiers, more complex names, or expressions can all be inserted with { ... }.

 For example: